Welcome to Volume 6 of Executed to Suppress His Message.

 And Melchizedek king of Salem brought out bread and wine; now he was a priest of God Most High.
 He blessed him and said, “Blessed be Abram of God Most High, Possessor of heaven and earth; And blessed be God Most High, Who has delivered your enemies into your hand.”
 He (Abram) gave him a tenth of all.

 In this particular circumstance, Abram made a voluntary offering of a tenth of the spoils of war, which God had delivered to him (remember that point).
-God had not yet instituted tithing laws, but somehow Abram decided a “tenth” was the proper amount to give back to God101.
+God had not yet established tithing laws, but Abram decided that a “tenth” was the proper amount to give back to God101.

 And there’s one more ancient reference to this “tenth” principle in Genesis 28:22: